VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Preliminaries and Motivation

 \subsection{Vertical Federated Learning}

 As depicted in Fig.\ref{fig:vfl_classifier}, a typical VFL system involves multiple clients, such as a bank and an e-commerce company, which possess distinct features for a shared group of users.
-It is important to note that in the illustration, the data instances of the clients have been aligned such that each row corresponds to the same individual across all clients.
-However, in real-world scenarios, it is possible for clients to have instances that are not present in other clients' data.
-In this study, we do not address this issue and assume that data alignment can be addressed through the use of the Private Set Intersection technique \cite{dong2013private,chen2017fast}, a common approach in other VFL studies \cite{wu2020privacy,fu2021vf2boost,fu2022blindfl}.
-In real-world scenarios, it is possible for clients to possess overlapping features.
-In this study, we assume that clients already resolve any overlap by excluding redundant features, resulting in a system where all clients possess only unique features.
+It is important to note that in the illustration, the data instances of the clients have been aligned such that each row corresponds to the same individual across all clients. {Data alignment across clients can be achieved by the Private Set Intersection (PSI) technique \cite{dong2013private,chen2017fast}, which is a common assumption used by VFL studies \cite{wu2020privacy,fu2021vf2boost,fu2022blindfl}.
+We also adopt it into our \algo.}

 The goal of VFL is to train a common machine learning model using the features from all clients.
 In VFL, there are two types of models: top and bottom models as represented in Fig.\ref{fig:vfl_classifier}.
 During the training, each client passes their local data through the bottom model and sends the intermediate logits to the server.
 In practice, the server is typically managed by the client that holds the label column.
 As depicted by the dotted line in Fig.\ref{fig:vfl_classifier}, Bank is the label holder.
 The server horizontally concatenates the intermediate logits from all the clients and uses the concatenation as input for the top model.
 The top and bottom models are then updated using the gradients calculated from the discrepancy between the output of the top model and the label.